oTree-org/oTree/README.md

 For example, if your experiment involves showing the player a sequence of 5 pages, your `views.py` should contain 5 page classes.

-At the bottom of your `views.py`, you must have a `pages()` function that specifies the order in which players are routed through your pages.
+At the bottom of your `views.py`, you must have a `page_sequence` variable that specifies the order in which players are routed through your pages.
 For example:

-    def pages():
+     page_sequence=[
-        return [Start, Offer, Accept, Results]
+        Start, Offer, Accept, Results]

 This function should list all pages that anybody will see.
 You can filter individual pages from being seen.